 Yeah, Sunstone teaches you how to be a good human.”Kendall Accetta, Sunstone Alum

 Where do children go to school after Sunstone?

 The short answer is anywhere!

 Sunstone graduates are curious, life-long learners who are capable of attending and succeeding in any school they wish after Sunstone.
 School choices include a wide variety of private and public middle schools, high schools and colleges.

-At the middle and high school level approximately 50% of our graduating sixth years move on to attend private schools such as Northwest Academy (NWA), Metro Montessori Middle School, St. Francis Academy, OES, Pacific Crest Community School (PCCS), Riverdale K-8, and Catlin Gabel while the other 50% transfer to their local public schools.
+At the middle and high school level approximately 50% of our graduating sixth years move on to attend private schools such as Northwest Academy (NWA), Metro Montessori Middle School, St. Francis Academy, OES, Pacific Crest Community School (PCCS), Riverdale K-8, and Catlin Gabel, while the other 50% transfer to their local public schools.

-Even at the college level, our students continue to thrive in a wide variety of private institutions, state colleges and universities:
+At the college level, our students continue to thrive in a wide variety of private institutions, state colleges and universities:

 - Embry Riddle University

 - Oregon State

 - Agnes Scott College